Why We Are Born

 Karma is best understood as a long-running personal balance sheet:

-Our human birth is shaped by unresolved karmic debts.
-Life gives us the chance to settle them - to learn, to grow, and to free ourselves from old patterns.
+Our human birth is shaped by unresolved karmic tendencies.
+Life gives us the chance to work through them - to learn, to grow, and to free ourselves from old patterns.

 Karma influences every choice, habit, and relationship.
-You begin to understand it only when you pause and reflect repeatedly.
-Over time, the patterns become clearer, and acceptance naturally follows.
+Its effects become clearer when you pause and reflect over time.
+As understanding deepens, the patterns reveal themselves, and acceptance naturally follows.

 Why Consciousness Continues

-Rebirth happens when unresolved karma and craving create momentum.
-As long as there are karmic debts and unfulfilled tendencies, consciousness seeks a new form.
+Rebirth occurs when unresolved karma and craving create momentum.
+As long as there are karmic tendencies and unfulfilled habits, consciousness seeks a new form.

 Human birth arises when the right conditions come together:

-• and a physical form capable of awareness and growth.
+- a physical form capable of awareness and growth

 Why We Are Born Into Specific Lives